epursimuove/table-of-contents/README.md

 # table-of-contents

-The project *table-of-contents* is Javascript functionality that generates and adds an HTML block to an existing HTML page.
-This added HTML block contains a clickable *Table of Contents (ToC)* built from the page's existing heading elements.
+The project *table-of-contents* is JavaScript functionality that generates and adds an HTML block to an existing HTML page.
+This added HTML block contains a clickable *Table of Contents (ToC)* built from the existing heading elements in the page.

 ## Background

 This project was started in April 2017 when I wanted a simple and elegant solution for automatically adding a clickable *Table of Contents* list for existing HTML pages.

+In February 2019 the code was revised and refactored quite a bit.

 ## Files